nnirror/facet/README.md

 	- example:
 		- `$('example').file('my_image.png').play(); // if my_image.png is in the files directory, this will play the file's raw data.
 NOTE: this could be very noisy!`
 		- `$('example').file('/Users/my_username/Desktop/myfile.zip').play(); // example with a supplied absolute file path`
+---
+- **harmonics** ( _FacetPattern_, _amplitude_ = 0.9 )
+	- superimposes `FacetPattern.length` copies of the input FacetPattern onto the output.
+Each number in `FacetPattern` corresponds to the frequency of the harmonic it will add, which is a copy of the input signal playing at a different speed.
+Each harmonic `n` in the output sequence is slightly lower in level, by 0.9^n.
+	- **NOTE**: if the input FacetPattern is large enough, even the harmonic "copies" playing at slower or faster speeds might still sound like discrete copies, rather than a "harmonic" as it is traditionally understood.
+To avoid this, you can use the `slices()` command first to slice the pattern into smaller chunks, then run the `harmonics()` command on each of those chunks.
+	- example:
+		`$('example').randsamp().harmonics(_.noise(16).gain(3)).times(ramp(1,0,12000)); // add 16 inharmonic frequencies, all between 0 and 3x the input speed`
 - **mutechunks** ( _chunks_, _prob_ )
 	- slices the input FacetPattern into `chunks` chunks and mutes `prob` percent of them.
 	- example: